Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/general-usage.md

 Only the last couple of parameters are notable: You can optionally provide a `targetElement` and `targetHookIndex` to fill out for the result.
 If not, they are automatically created for you.
 You may also specify custom injectors for the created components.
 If you don't, the library defaults to the current ones.

-The function will return an observable that contains an `ParseResult` with the form:
+The function will return an `ParseResult` observable:

 ```ts
 interface ParseResult {